ky2303/ky2303.github.io/_posts/2022-09-29-debugging-c-code-with-gdb.md

 ### Intro

-I searched around for a step-by-step tutorial on how to debug c programs like this but could not find one.
-As a newcomer, starting to learn c, I found a lot of this information is scattered and/or buried in docs so I thought for my first blogpost to make a tutorial to help other new c users when they reach the issues I faced.
+I searched around for a tutorial on how to debug c programs quickly but could not find one.
+As a newcomer, starting to learn c, I found a lot of this information is scattered and/or buried in docs so I thought for my first blogpost, to make a tutorial helping other new c users solve the issues I faced.
 If you would like to read more, the entire GDB manual can be found [here](https://ftp.gnu.org/old-gnu/Manuals/gdb/html_node/gdb_toc.html).

 I have also aggregated a list of notes I have taken after learning and using gdb for a little over a year.
 These are at the [end](#other_useful_info) of the tutorial.